GOC is affiliated to NODA (Grand Opera division)

 The production is fully staged with period costumes, piano accompaniment, and sung in English with surtitles.
 The setting in Guildford’s Holy Trinity Church represents the Palaces of Whitehall and Richmond, as well as Westminster Hall, and could not be more appropriate.

-Tickets will be available to purchase online
+Tickets are available to purchase from

-and in Guildford Tourist Information office.
+the Guildford Tourist Information Centre.

 Or click here to purchase tickets from this website